 My name is Jessica Dickinson Goodman and my ethnicity is geek.
-I was a 5th Year Scholar at Carnegie Mellon University with a major in Ethics, History and Public Policy, a minor in Opera, and a language certificate in Arabic.
+I was a 5th Year Scholar at Carnegie Mellon University with a major in Ethics, History and Public Policy, a minor in Opera, and three years of Arabic.
 I lived in the Middle East for part of my Junior year, and I had too much fun serving as a student ambassador between Carnegie Mellon’s Pittsburgh and Doha campuses.
 On the wonky side, I wrote a policy proposal for expanding the Fair Use doctrine to include historically vital forms of derivative works which current copyright law leaves without protection.
 I speak Arabic well enough to have a legitimate conversation with a six-year-old.

 I am from the Bay Area in California, and neither understand nor appreciate weather.
 Growing up practicing karate I was blessed to have a teacher who taught me that “you kick like a girl” is a compliment.
 In 2006 my essay, “High School Politics”, was published in She’s Such a Geek: Women Write About Science, Technology, and Other Nerdy Stuff by Annalee Newitz and Charlie Anders.